2302: Count-Subarrays-With-Score-Less-Than-K

 Now, note that, for any l

-, if we find the maximum
+, if we find the maximum valid

-valid array beginning on index l
+array beginning on index l

-, then it implies
+, then it implies that all

-count all the valid subarrays every time we increment
+valid subarrays every time we increment l

 l